-Have you been considering adding the graceful form and sensational blooms of roses to your patio, porch, or pathway via containers?
+Have you considered adding the graceful form and sensational blooms of roses to your patio, porch, or pathway via containers?
 It's time to get started!
 Many rose aficionados are a little unsure about growing roses in containers because they're not a common sight.
-We're here to tell you that yes, you can grow roses in containers, and now is a great time to plant.
+We're here to tell you that yes, you can grow roses in containers.
+Now is a great time to plant.

 The right roses can thrive in containers and make a big impact on your front entryway or outdoor entertaining space.
-Growing roses in containers allows you to move them around the garden, keep them close enough to smell, touch, and enjoy, and give them extra winter protection in cold climates.
-There are just a few things you need to know to grow healthy, happy roses in containers and we're going to make sure you know all of them.
+Growing roses in containers allows you to move them around the garden.
+Plus, you can keep them close enough to smell, touch, and enjoy, and give them extra protection in cold climates.
+There are just a few things you need to know to grow healthy, happy roses in containers.
+We're going to make sure you know all of them.

 Groundcover (a.k.a. "carpet") roses are our top pick for the best rose to grow in a container.
-They have a lower and more compact growth habit than shrub roses, which makes them look tidier when planted in a pot.
+They have a lower and more compact growth habit than shrub roses.
+This makes them look tidier when planted in a pot.
 Plus, they play well with others.
-Groundcover roses will mingle beautifully with companion plants for a spectacular display of color, bloom, and texture (scroll down for a list of rose companion plant ideas).
+Groundcover roses will mingle beautifully with companion plants.
+For a spectacular display of color, bloom, and texture (scroll down for a list of rose companion plant ideas).

-Groundcover rose varieties like Flower Carpet® and Nitty Gritty™ not only look gorgeous in a large container, but they perform well, too.
+Groundcover rose varieties like Flower Carpet® and Nitty Gritty™ look gorgeous in a large container and perform well.
 Both varieties produce prolific amounts of flowers and offer excellent disease resistance.
 Nitty Gritty™ roses are own-root roses, lending durability and dependable health.